bp/resqpy/docs/tutorial/grid_properties.rst

 The RESQML standard distinguishes between three classes of property, depending on the type of an individual datum:

 * **continuous**: for real (floating point) data
-* **categorical**: for integer data where the set of possible values is limited and a value can be used as an index into a lookup table (eg. facies)
+* **categorical**: for integer data where the set of possible values is limited and a value can be used as an index into a lookup table (e.g. facies)
 * **discrete**: for other integer or boolean data

 Both categorical and discrete make use of a numpy array of integers.
 In terms of the data structures, the difference is that a categorical property also has a reference to a string lookup table.
 The following example shows how to get at the lookup table.
 (Note that at present the resqpy code for converting from Nexus vdb to RESQML does not create any lookup tables, so the datasets only contain continuous and discrete properties, not categorical.)